 One of the types of relief is "contempt," which can mean:

 - community supervision (probation), or

 - even jail time.

-You can be reimbursed for expenses that you incurred in attempting visitation was ultimately denied, and additional parenting time/make-up time to spend with the children.
+Other types of relief: You can be reimbursed for expenses that you incurred in attempting visitation that was ultimately denied, and the court can order additional parenting time/make-up time to spend with the children.
 If you do not ask for a specific type of relief in your motion, the judge cannot grant it to you.
 Be sure to look over the types of relief available to you for denial of visitation, and remember that the judge will be limited by what you ask for in your pleadings (the documents you file with the court).